Brenda Hawks, PhD

 DirectorOffice: Counseling Center

 A native of Virginia, Brenda received her PhD from Virginia Commonwealth University in counseling psychology and a BA in literature from the University of Virginia.
 Prior to Bentley, she was a faculty member in counseling psychology at Lehigh University and worked in a VA hospital.
 Brenda's main interests are in career development; gender, cultural, racial and class issues; and the mind-body connection, focusing on spirituality, humor, and health.
 She also co-facilitates the Develop U initiative and the Peer Education program.
-In addition, Brenda maintains a private practice and teaches in the management and ID programs at Bentley.
 She enjoys reading, singing, gardening and laughing.

 Stephanie Kendall, PhD